sandervanvugt/van-vugt-kubernetes/ckad-pod-troubleshooting/step4.md

 `kubectl logs $MYDBPOD`{{execute}}

-Now that makes sense!
-The application needs more configuration information to start the right way!
+As you can see, the application needs more configuration information to start the right way!
+You'll provide this information in the next step.